messaismael/messaismael.github.io/aboutme.md

 ### my history

-I started programming following [FreecodeCamp](https://www.freecodecamp.org/) curriculum,it is a good platform to learn coding .
-And at the end of each curriculum, you are rewarded with  certifiction.
+I started programming following [FreeCodeCamp](https://www.freecodecamp.org/) curriculum, It's a good platform to learn coding and at the end of each curriculum, you are rewarded with a certification.
 In my case, here are the certifications that I have accumulated:

 - [JavaScript Algorithms and Data Structures](https://www.freecodecamp.org/certification/ismael/javascript-algorithms-and-data-structures)
 - [Front End Libraries](https://www.freecodecamp.org/certification/ismael/front-end-libraries)